20 Self-Inventory Questions for Mental Health Professionals

 Group Activities

 Good for newly formed groups.
 Each group member writes down their “first impression” of other group members.
-The facilitator then reviews each “impression,” and group members have the opportunity to share their answers.
+The facilitator then reads off the different categories and group members have the opportunity to share their answers.

+An icebreaker activity, good for new groups.
 Give group members 15-20 minutes to collect signatures.
 The first person to collect all signatures wins.

 Clinical Film Discussion Questions